 You get to use your business name instead of the typical First + Last Name formula.
 This also means your Pinterest account won’t have an automatic link to your Facebook account, so you should add a Facebook tab to your Pinterest home The page shows the part of the URL after your domain name (path) when someone has viewed content on your website.
 For example, if someone views https://www.example.com/contact then /contact will be reported as the page inside the Behavior reports....
 Always-R Glossary.

 How to Create Popular Pins

 Your pins can get the kind of engagement shown above for your business if you execute them right.

-Pinterest has been described by Social Media Examiner as a visual search engine.
-So, just like when you are writing your blog articles or posting on your business Instagram account, you want your content to be searchable.
+Pinterest has been described by Social Media Examiner as a visual a program that indexes documents, then attempts to match documents relevant to the users search requests..
+So, just like when you are writing your A frequent, chronological publication of personal thoughts and Web links. articles or posting on your business Instagram account, you want your content to be searchable.

 If it’s not searchable, then it won’t be found or seen.

 Therefore, before you grab that mouse to start pinning, you have to understand the Pinterest culture, a.k.a. what your followers search for, and learn how to create popular pins.

 If you know what the most popular Pinterest categories are, then you’ll have a better idea of which boards will work for your business.